Motivic stable cohomotopy and unimodular rows: Introduction

 \subsection{Structure of the proof}

 The proof of Theorem \ref{groupiso} occupies Section \ref{proof}.
 It is divided in two subsections. \begin{itemize} \item In the first subsection, we show that $\Psi$ is a bijection.
 The proof is split in two parts.
-First, given a smooth $k$-algebra $A$, we compare the orbit set $\Um_n(A)/\Er_n(A)$ to the set of \emph{naive} $\A^1$-homotopy classes of morphisms $X\rightarrow\A^n\setminus 0$: this is a result proven by Fasel in \cite{JF}.
-Second, we appeal to a result of Asok, Hoyois and Wendt that states that \emph{with source an affine scheme} and \emph{with certain targets}, for example $\A^n\setminus 0$, naive $\A^1$-homotopy classes and ``true'' $\A^1$-homotopy classes actually coincide.
-This was already observed by Morel in \cite[Remark 8.10]{Morel} for $k$ perfect. \item In the second subsection, we prove that $\Psi$ is a group homomorphism.
-If $n=3$, we compare the source and the target of $\Psi$ to the second cohomology group of $X$ with coefficients in the third unramified Milnor--Witt $\Kr$-theory sheaf (\cite[Section 3.2]{Morel}).
-This argument relies on the results of the first subsection.
-If $n\geqslant 4$, we introduce an open subset $V_{2n}$ of $(\A^n\setminus 0)\times(\A^n\setminus 0)$: this $k$-scheme allows us to produce an explicit, scheme-theoretic model of the fold map $(\A^n\setminus 0)\vee(\A^n\setminus 0)\rightarrow\A^n\setminus 0$ using the procedure of the Mennicke--Newman lemma.
+First, given a smooth $k$-algebra $A$, we compare the orbit set $\Um_n(A)/\Er_n(A)$ to the set of \emph{naive} $\A^1$-homotopy classes of morphisms $X\rightarrow\A^n\setminus 0$: this is a particular case of \cite[Theorem 2.1]{JF}.
+Second, we appeal to a result of Asok, Hoyois and Wendt \cite[Theorem 2.2.4]{AHW2}, more precisely its consequence \cite[Corollary 4.2.6]{AHW2}, that states that \emph{with source an affine scheme} and \emph{with certain targets}, for example $\A^n\setminus 0$, naive $\A^1$-homotopy classes and ``true'' $\A^1$-homotopy classes actually coincide.
+This phenomenon was already observed by Morel in \cite[Remark 8.10]{Morel} for $k$ perfect and $n\neq 2$ in the particular case of target $\A^n\setminus 0$. \item In the second subsection, we prove that $\Psi$ is a group homomorphism.
+We introduce an open subset $V_{2n}$ of $(\A^n\setminus 0)\times(\A^n\setminus 0)$: this $k$-scheme allows us to produce an explicit, scheme-theoretic model of the fold map $(\A^n\setminus 0)\vee(\A^n\setminus 0)\rightarrow\A^n\setminus 0$ using the procedure of the Mennicke--Newman lemma.
 This model of the fold map is the link between cohomotopy groups and the group structure on the orbit set.
 To see that the datum of maps $u,v:X\rightarrow\A^n\setminus 0$ for $X$ small is equivalent (up to homotopy) to the datum of a map $X\rightarrow V_{2n}$, that is, that we can lift maps $X\rightarrow(\A^n\setminus 0)\times(\A^n\setminus 0)$ to maps $X\rightarrow V_{2n}$ (up to homotopy), we need to study the $\A^1$-connectedness of the map $V_{2n}\rightarrow(\A^n\setminus 0)\times(\A^n\setminus 0)$.
-Since $n\geqslant 4$, we may use the motivic Blakers--Massey theorem---over the prime subfield of $k$---to compare the fibre and the cofibre of this inclusion, the $\A^1$-connectedness of the cofibre being controlled by the purity theorem.
-This is on the other hand entirely independent of the results of the first subsection. \end{itemize}
+This is done by using the motivic Blakers--Massey theorem to compare the fibre and the cofibre of this inclusion, the $\A^1$-connectedness of the cofibre being controlled by the purity theorem. \end{itemize}